Partnering in your Potential

 I follow a holistic and strengths-based coaching paradigm.
 As a credentialed member of the International Coaching Federation, I also follow the ICF Code of Ethics and Core Competencies.
 It's important for me to create an environment of belonging, authenticity, open-mindedness, accessibility, and inclusion.

 Coaching is a collaborative effort, a partnership which requires non-judgment, trust, communication, and empathy.
-We are all different flavors of human!
 Every background, character, strength, and story is different – there is no one-size-fits-all approach.
 Therefore, I like to prep for each session with the mantra, "Stay curious a little longer."
 I love helping clients, students, teams, and organizations implement a strengths-based mindset and culture.

 In an effort to support the community, 3% of profits go to fund donations for the Food & Care Coalition in Provo, Utah (a nonprofit that holds a special place in my heart).